knative/docs/docs/install/any-kubernetes-cluster.md

 {{< /tabs >}}

-1. Install a default Broker (eventing) layer:
+1. Install a Broker (eventing) layer:

    <!-- This indentation is important for things to render properly. -->
    {{< tabs name="eventing_brokers" default="Channel-based" >}}